EduardEdiJerkovic/Nenr7/README.md

+# Nenr7

-This is code made for my univercity homework on Fuzzy, Evolutionary and Neuro-computing subject.
+This is code is homework for my Fuzzy, Evolutionary and Neuro-computing univercity class.

+It contains neural network with genetic algorithm optimisation of parameters.